How to tell the type of wood in furniture

 While inspecting a piece, I bring the wood close to my nose, allowing the natural scent to reveal its character.
 Aging can alter these fragrances; older timber may exude more complex notes due to the interaction with its environment over time.
 Caution is needed, as finishes or treatments can mask authentic scents, so I always assess raw surfaces where possible.

-See also How to get fleas off of furniture
+See also How to clean microfiber furniture at home

 Another tip involves using the method of gently sanding a small, inconspicuous area.
 This action can release the inner aroma, enhancing my ability to discern between species.
 I pay attention to nuances, as sometimes deeper sniffing can unveil hidden characteristics embedded in the grain.